 - Battery check – Cold temperatures are a battery killer.
-Be sure you’ve got the juice to keep going.
+Be sure you have the juice to keep going.
 Check the terminals for corrosion that needs cleaning and ensure the alternator and belts are in good shape.

 - Antifreeze and coolant – Check the antifreeze to ensure it provides ample freeze protection for your climate.
 You can get a simple tester at any parts store.
 If it’s been several years since you’ve changed the coolant, be sure to get some fresh fluid in there.
 If there’s sludge or slime in your radiator, check out this blog post for tips to deal with it.

 - Windshield wipers and fluids – Make sure the wipers are working and the blades are not worn.
-Fill the washer reservoir with a good-quality fluid that doesn’t freeze.
+Fill the washer reservoir with a good-quality fluid that resists freezing.

-- Tire pressure and tread – Tires should be checked monthly for wear and proper inflation regardless of the season.
+- Tire pressure and tread – Check tires monthly for wear and proper inflation regardless of the season.
 Make sure you have a spare tire, and keep a pressure gauge in the vehicle with you.

-- Fuel and oil level – It’s a good idea to keep your fuel tank at least half-full in case you get stranded on the side of the road and need to stay warm.
+- Keep fuel tank at least half full – It’s a good idea to keep your fuel tank at least half-full in case you get stranded on the side of the road and need to stay warm.
 It also helps ward off moisture collecting in the tank due to condensation.

-- Flashlight – I like to carry an LED flashlight in my truck since they last a long time.
+- Flashlight – I like to carry an LED flashlight since they last a long time.
 But a traditional flashlight works well and tends to be brighter.

-- Blanket – Not only does it keep you warm in winter, but it can also block out wind and help treat shock victims.
+- Blanket – Not only does it keep you warm in winter, it can also block out wind.

-- Jumper cables – It’s best not to settle for chintzy.
+- Jumper cables – Don’t settle for chintzy.
 Good-quality, thick cables with multi-strand wire, heavy duty clips and extra length can save you from headaches.
 Invest in four-gauge, 20-foot cables that won’t break the bank and will last a long time.

 - Food and water – Keep a stash of high-energy foods such as granola bars and nuts in the car.